 - 2 to 2-1/4 cups sprouted spelt flour

 - 1 cup roasted sesame tahini

-Warm the oil in a large heavy skillet over low heat.
-Add the flour and stir until the oil and flour are thoroughly combined.
+Warm oil in a large heavy skillet over low heat.
+Add flour.
+Stir until thoroughly combined.
 Continue cooking, stirring occasionally, until the mixture begins to turn pale brown.
-Add the tahini and stir until the mixture has a uniform color and consistency.
-Turn off the heat.
+Add tahini.
+Stir until the mixture has a uniform color and consistency.
+Turn off heat.

-In a separate small saucepan, bring the honey to a boil over high heat.
+In a separate small saucepan, bring honey to a boil over high heat.
 Boil for 1 minute.
-Immediately add the hot honey to the flour mixture.
-Stir until the honey is completely incorporated.
+Immediately add hot honey to flour mixture.
+Stir until completely incorporated.